se2p/pynguin/docs/user/intro.rst

 This is an (incomplete) list of theses done on Pynguin.

-* Straubinger, F: “Mutation Analysis to Improve the Generation of Assertions for Automatically Generated Python Unit-tests”.
+* F. Straubinger: **Mutation Analysis to Improve the Generation of Assertions for Automatically Generated Python Unit-tests**.
 Bachelor Thesis.
 University of Passau, 2021.

   Provided the mutation-based assertion generation for improved regression tests.
-* Steffens, L: “Seeding Strategies in Search-Based Unit Test Generation for Python”.
+* L. Steffens: **Seeding Strategies in Search-Based Unit Test Generation for Python**.
   Bachelor Thesis.
 University of Passau, 2021.

   Provided the dynamic seeding as well as the seeding from existing test cases to Pynguin.
-* Kroiß, F: “Automatic Generation of Whole Test Suites in Python”.
+* F. Kroiß: **Automatic Generation of Whole Test Suites in Python**.
 Bachelor Thesis.
   University of Passau, 2020.

   Provided the whole-suite test generation algorithm as well as large parts of the core parts of Pynguin, e.g., instrumentation, test-case representation, and execution.
-* Frädrich, C: “Combining Test Generation and Type Inference for Testing Dynamically Typed Programming Language”.
+* C. Frädrich: **Combining Test Generation and Type Inference for Testing Dynamically Typed Programming Language**.
 Master Thesis.
 University of Passau, 2019.

   Implemented a proof-of-concept using a Randoop-like test-generation algorithm and incorporated several ideas for type inference.
 Although this work was done before Pynguin was actually startet, it is the foundation and proof-of-concept that test generation for Python was actually a feasible goal.
-Thus, we consider it as the initial start point of this endeavour.
+Thus, we consider it as the seminal starting point of this endeavour.

 .. _`lgpl`: